Saigon Governor's Palace

-It contained the residence of the Governor of Cochinchina, administrative offices, reception rooms and ballrooms.
+It contained the residence of the governor of Cochinchina, administrative offices, reception rooms and ballrooms.
 The imposing and very expensive neo-Baroque building was intended to impress the people of Saigon with the power and wealth of the French.
-In 1887 the main seat of government in French Indochina was moved to Hanoi, and soon after the Lieutenant Governor of Cochinchina moved to a new, less pretentious mansion.
-The building continued to be used for ceremonial purposes, and became the residence of the President of South Vietnam in 1954.
+In October 1887 Cochinchina became part of the Indo-Chinese Union, and soon after the lieutenant governor of Cochinchina moved to a new, less pretentious mansion.
+In 1902 the main seat of government in French Indochina was moved to Hanoi by Paul Doumer, the Governor-General of French Indochina.
+The building continued to be used for ceremonial purposes, and became the residence of the president of South Vietnam in 1954.
 It was bombed and badly damaged during an attempted coup in 1962, torn down and replaced by the present Independence Palace.

 Construction

 In 1865 a competition for a new gubernatorial palace in Saigon was announced.

 There were two entries, one of which may perhaps have been Achille-Antoine Hermitte's.

-The Governor of Cochinchina, Admiral Pierre-Paul de La Grandière, later made Hermitte head of his architectural department, as recommended by admirals Pierre-Gustave Roze and Gustave Ohier, who had met him in Hong Kong.
+The governor of Cochinchina, Admiral Pierre-Paul de La Grandière, later made Hermitte head of his architectural department, as recommended by admirals Pierre-Gustave Roze and Gustave Ohier, who had met him in Hong Kong.

 Hermitte's priority was to design a new Governor's Mansion since the existing wooden building was in disrepair.

 La Grandière laid the cornerstone for this building on 23 March 1868, a block of blue granite from Biên Hòa containing a lead coffer that in turn contained newly-minted gold, silver and copper coins of Napoleon III.

 Work on the huge governor's palace began in earnest when Hermitte brought in skilled workmen from Canton and Hong Kong.

 The site of the Palais du Gouverneur turned out to be waterlogged and the foundations required constant repair to counteract subsidence throughout the building's life.

 Most of the materials were imported from France, adding to the cost.

 Completion of construction was celebrated informally on 25 September 1869 with a banquet and a ball for everyone involved in the project.

 The final, formal opening of the palace took place in 1873 under Governor Marie Jules Dupré.

 Dupré moved into the building that year, and the decorations were completed in 1875.

 The total cost was 12 million francs, over a quarter of the budget for public works in Cochinchina.